slammingprogramming/slammingprogramming/PROFESSIONAL.md

 ## 🚀 Skill Mastery
 1. **Master a New Programming Language:**
-   - Goal: Become proficient in [specific language, e.g., Rust or Go] within the next 6 months by completing an online course and building a project.
+   - Goal: Become proficient in **Rust** within the next 6 months by completing an online course and building a project.

 2. **Deepen Knowledge of Low-Level Programming:**
    - Goal: Spend at least 5 hours per week studying assembly language and hardware interaction to develop a comprehensive understanding of systems programming by the end of the year.